DrOldGuy/promineo-installation-instructions/mac/02-install-git-mac.md

 git --version
 ```

 If you get a version number back, skip to the Setup section.
+You may also be prompted to install the Developer Tools.
+If so, Git will be installed then.

 ## Install Homebrew
 * Open a Terminal window.